YubicoLabs/passkey-workshop/deploy/README.md

 RP_ALLOWED_CROSS_ORIGINS=replace-with-your-hostname.trycloudflare.com
 ```

-- Also edit the URL for your RP backend API so it includes your tunnel hostname:
+Also edit the URL for your RP backend API so it includes your tunnel hostname:

 ```
 REACT_APP_API=https://replace-with-your-hostname.trycloudflare.com/v1
 ```

-- Run:
+11. Run:

 	docker compose --profile mobile up -d

-- Point your browser to
+12. Point your browser to

 	https://your-proxied-tunnel-endpoint.trycloudflare.com/

-- Verify that the testPanel works before proceeding with the iOS client code in XCode.
+13. Verify that the testPanel works before proceeding with the iOS client code in XCode.

-- Start XCode with the iOS sample code in directory `../examples/clients/mobile/iOS/PawsKey`
+14. Start XCode with the iOS sample code in directory `../examples/clients/mobile/iOS/PawsKey`

-- Change the Bundle Identifier from `fyi.passkey.pawskey` to an identifier of your own
+Make the following changes to the sources:

 - In the Associated Domains Capability settings, change `webcredentials:passkey.fyi` to `webcredentials:your-proxied-tunnel-endpoint.trycloudflare.com` (use your tunnel hostname).